simjoly/pofadinr/README.md

 ## About

-The **pofadinr** R package implements the distances **genpofad** and **matchstates** based on single nucleotide polymorphisms (oly et al. 2015).
+The **pofadinr** R package implements the distances **genpofad** and **matchstates** based on single nucleotide polymorphisms (Joly et al. 2015).
 They were developped to take into account intra-individual polymorphisms when estimating genetic distances between individuals. **genpofad**, in particular, provides an accurate measure of genetic distance and is useful to deal with hybrids and individuals of different ploidy levels.

 ## Installation